jaljo/articles/text-editor/text-editor-002-en.md

 The `main` property indicates if this instance of the TextEditor is the main instance used on the page.
-We're using this prop to filter some actions that only needs to be performed over that main text editor (see container below).
+We're using this prop to filter some actions that only needs to be performed over that main text editor (see the  container chapter below).

 ### Container